ugoviti/izpbx/README.md

   - FreePBX Menù **Admin-->Modules Admin: Check Online** select **FreePBX Upgrader**

-So, only Asterisk core engine is updated on container image update.
+So, only Asterisk core engine will be updated on container image update.

 # Environment default variables